KPG 193: A Synthetic Korean Power Grid Test System for Decarbonization Studies: Test System Modeling

 \subsection{KPG 193 test system data}

 The final KPG 193 test system is illustrated in Fig. \ref{fig:system}.
-The KPG 193 network comprises 193 buses, 123 generators, and 407 transmission lines across four voltage levels.
+The KPG 193 network comprises 193 buses, 122 generators, and 407 transmission lines across four voltage levels.
 Generator mix and capacity by energy source are visualized using a pie chart at each bus.
 The network data were formatted to comply with the MATPOWER standard \cite{matpower}, while bus-specific demand data, weather data, and renewable energy profiles over time were organized in CSV format.
-The resulting synthetic KPG 193 test system dataset is available in \cite{KPGdata_egolab}.